submariner-io/submariner/README.md

 We welcome issues/PR's to Submariner, if you encounter issues that you'd like to fix while working on it or find new features that you'd like.
 Please refer [contributing guide](https://github.com/submariner-io/submariner/tree/master/docs/contributing.md) for more details.

-If you want to avoid part of the ci validation with make while testing your changes you can speedup the process by running: `make build package e2e`

 # TODO

 - Potentially spin out Charon into it's own pod to help decrease downtime